 - Travel date: 28th July 2008

 Good Service but poor parking

+"Stayed during the August 2007 Folk Week.
+Hotel room good with great sea view but pricey (Â£137 pn b & b for 2).
+Breakfast excellent, service very good, staff very helpful and friendly.
 Main problem is parking.
 Reception staff told us that when Shepherd Neame bought the hotel earlier this year they closed the car park.
 You now have to park on double yellow lines outside the hotel whilst collecting a free permit to park in one of the town's very few car parks.
 We eventually managed to park in one about 10 -1 5 minutes walk from the hotel."

 - Travel date: 15th August 2007

 - Travel date: 4th July 2007

 Great potential but oddly unsatisfying